23. The Great Ball at Satan's

 In the room where we had dinner, the table where we were sitting was covered with a green transparant cloth lit from inside.
 There were armfuls of tulips and roses.
 I do not mention the abundance of food and champagne.
 On the upper floor (it is a big and luxurious mansion) they had arranged a room with a grillroom for shashlik and people were doing Caucasian dances.

-The tulips are also mentioned in this chapter, like many other eccentric details characterizing the parties of the American ambassador William Bullit (1873-1953), and which are described in a colourful way by Charles Thayer, one of the embassy’s officials, in his book Bears in the Caviar (1951).
-The man Shteiger, mentioned by Elena Sergeyevna, was Boris Sergeevich Shteiger (1892-1937), the "stool pigeon" who was the prototype for Baron Meigel in the novel.
+The tulips are also mentioned in this chapter, like many other eccentric details characterizing the parties of the American ambassador William Bullitt (1891-1967).
+Those parties were described in a colourful way by Charles Thayer (1910-1969), one of the embassy’s officials, in his book Bears in the Caviar (1951).
+The man Steiger, mentioned by Elena Sergeyevna, was Boris Sergeevich Steiger (1892-1937), the «stool pigeon» who was the prototype for Baron Meigel in the novel.

-Click here for a comprehensive description of the Spaso house
+Click here for a more detailed description of the Spaso house

 Hallelujah